skumar225/squad_lab/readme.md

 ## Squad Lab

-For the long weekend, we'd like you to combine your knowledge of Sinatra + SQL to build an app that
+For the long weekend, we'd like you to combine your knowledge of Sinatra + SQL to build an app to create, read, update and delete squads and students in their respective squads.

 ### Data